 A cosigner has to be someone with a US credit history, while also being someone willing to take a risk on you.
 If you’ve only been in the US a short while then it’s quite possible you haven’t had a chance to socialize and network with people who may then become willing to cosign for you.

-Students tend to be young meaning they have had little time to accumulate a credit history.
-Most teenagers are deemed too irresponsible to be given large credit which means they haven’t built a financial reputation.
-It’s difficult for students to get their first loan without a reputation to stake it on.
+Students tend to be young meaning they have had little time to build a credit history.
+Most teenagers are deemed too irresponsible or risky to be given loans or credit cards, making it hard to build up a FICO score.

 Ironically, students tend to be in most need of a loan.
 They are training for their careers and are not pulling in much more than a part-time minimum wage.
 Students need cars, residences, and student aid which require payment plans.

 If a student has not had to pay off any credit previously, then it will be hard to convince a lender that you will be able to hand the responsibility of a loan.